 We’d like to clarify some changes being made to the Affiliate Program.
 Commissions for all iOS in-app purchases will be reduced from 7% to 2.5% globally, and all other content types (including music, movies, books, paid iOS apps and TV) will remain at the current 7%.
 For more information on commission rates, please see our Getting Started Guide.

-I appreciate the news but seen how they scared the hell out of content producers depending on affiliate sales to survive, an apology, or at least an explanation would have been nice.
+I appreciate the news but seeing how they scared the hell out of content producers depending on affiliate sales to survive, an apology, or at least an explanation would have been nice.

 Original story: It seems there has been a big misunderstanding.